the 3 day push, pull, legs workout split routine

 • Barbell rows: This exercise will work your back and biceps.
 Keep your core tight and pull the barbell towards your chest, making sure to squeeze your shoulder blades together at the top of the movement.
 3 sets of 8-12 reps

-• Barbell deadlifts: This exercise works your entire back, as well as your quads, hamstrings, and glutes.
+• Barbell deadlifts: The barbell deadlift is a compound movement that will engage your entire back, as well as your quads, hamstrings, and glutes.
 Make sure to keep your core engaged and your back straight as you lift the barbell off the ground.
 3 sets of 8-12 reps

-• Barbell pull-ups: This exercise is a great way to work your back and biceps.
+• Pull-ups: Substituting a barbell for a dedicated pull-up bar, pull-ups are a great way to work your back and biceps.
 Use an overhand grip and pull yourself up towards the bar, making sure to keep your core tight.
 3 sets of 8-12 reps

-• Barbell power cleans: This exercise is a great way to work your back, legs, and explosive power.
-Start with the barbell on the ground and explosively lift it up to your shoulders, catching it in a squat position.
+• Barbell power cleans: Not to be taken lightly, the power clean is a great way to work your back, legs, and explosive power.
+Start with the barbell on the ground and explosively lift it up to your shoulders, catching it in a front rack position.
 3 sets of 8-12 reps

 Day 3: Leg Workout